After the Great Flood, God renews his covenant with mankind.

 After the flood Noah lived 350 years.
 Altogether, Noah lived 950 years, and then he died.

-White supremacists have used this passage to claim that Canaan became black and that black skin was the curse of Noah.
-And they then follow that with misstatements about slavery.
+White supremacists have used the curse on Canaan to claim that Canaan became black and that black skin was the curse of Noah.
+They then followed that with misstatements about slavery.
 This interpretation takes considerable creativity, corrupting the passage to force it to meet one's beliefs!
-(In the 1980s I corresponded with a staff member at Bob Jones University who used this passage to defend some racist aspects of Bob Jones policy.
-Sadly, this corruption still permeates parts of US church culture.)
+In the 1980s I corresponded with a staff member at Bob Jones University who used this passage to defend some racist aspects of Bob Jones policy.
+Sadly, this corruption still permeates parts of US church culture.

 No comments: